jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Just like the bureaucracy of the medical and insurance system, the movie industry businessmen used Internet Age technology to its own benefit, instead of the customers.

-Too bad for them, historical sweet spots never last.
+But historical sweet spots never last.
 True to the game of civilization, technology kept getting better.
 Soon enough, hi-speed internet (2004) came to Main Street.
 Now the public didn't have to drive to a theatre or Blockbuster store.
 Regular people could finally share in the benefits of the Internet Age; home internet streaming was possible.

 And predictably, a new tool asked a substantial political question; who controls the internet streaming lever of power?